Judge unexpectedly resumes frozen Beirut blast investigation | Law-Order

 Judge unexpectedly resumes frozen Beirut blast investigation

-Bitar has charged Major General Abbas Ibrahim, head of Lebanon's domestic intelligence agency, and Major General Tony Saliba, head of another security body, in connection with the blast, the officials said, without specifying the charges.
-He also charged former army commander Jean Kahwaji.
+The judge investigating the 2020 Beirut port explosion has unexpectedly resumed his inquiry, more than a year after it was paralysed by political resistance to his attempts to interrogate top officials.
+The surprise decision was confirmed on Monday by several judicial sources, one of whom said Investigator Judge Tarek Bitar had issued new charges against eight senior and mid-ranking officials but did not identify them.

-Ibrahim declined to comment on reports he had been charged.
-Saliba and Kahwaji could not immediately be reached for comment.
-All have denied wrongdoing.
+The investigation into the explosion that killed 220 people and shattered Beirut had been derailed by legal challenges and resistance from factions including the heavily armed Iran-backed Hezbollah.
+"It (the resumption of the inquiry) was a beautiful shock but we want to be sure that no one stands in his way," William Noun, who lost his brother in the explosion, told Reuters.

-The Aug.
-4, 2020 explosion was caused by hundreds of tonnes of ammonium nitrate unloaded at the port in 2013.
-No senior official has been held to account.
-Victims' relatives welcomed the resumption of the inquiry.
+Mariana Fadoulian, whose her sister was killed in the blast, said: "This made us so happy."
+The explosion on Aug.
+4, 2020 was caused by hundreds of tonnes of ammonium nitrate that had been left unloaded at the port in 2013, but no senior official has been held to account.

 The investigation was paralysed in early 2022 by the retirement of judges from a court that must rule on several such complaints against Bitar before he can continue.
 The court has been awaiting the appointment of new judges to resume its work - a step authorities have not taken.